 And yes, of course they’d made up by then.
 My former friend had a lot of fake arch enemies.
 The reasons for rifts ranged from superficial to serious.
-And, believe me, after she was done telling you all the juicy bits of blood and betrayal, you’d be ready to go to war merely to find out they were cool again the next week.
+And believe me, after she was done telling you all the juicy bits of blood and betrayal, you’d be ready to go to war, only to find they were cool again the next week.

-What I find curious and utterly fascinating is that we both keep our distance.
-That we intuitively know to avoid any depth of interaction.
-That it just doesn’t feel right getting too friendly.
+What I find curious and utterly fascinating, is that we both keep our distance.
+An intuitive avoidance of any depth of interaction because it just doesn’t feel right getting too friendly.

 2 weeks ago, I’m on a stool at a speakeasy with a friend from high school

 asking if she’s told any of her other friends to unfollow her ex.
 She twirls the garnish in her margarita, shrugs, winces as if I’d asked if she’d rounded up the troops, forced them to kneel, and pledge fielty.
 She mumbles about it not being her place, how a friend showed her one of his stories recently, how he’s with someone else now, which, of course, is fine, but after over a decade of dating and how it ended…it hurts.
 I ask again if she wants her “friends” to stop following him.
 She says asking will only make it seem like she still cares.